swissup/swissup.github.io/m2/argento/customization/custom-css.md

 # Argento custom css

-When talking about theme customization it very important to be able to easily upgrade Argento in future.
-That is why Argento brings possibility to create new `_argento_custom.less` file, that will be automatically included and processed.
+To ensure seamless theme customization, it is important to be able to easily upgrade Argento in the future.
+Argento allows one to create a new `_argento_custom.less` file that will be automatically included and processed.

-> Using new file, you'll guarantee that all Argento files left untouched and
+> If the aforementioned file is used, Argento files are left untouched,
-> you can unpack new Argento version over the old one without losing your
+> and you can unpack a new Argento version over the old one without losing
-> modifications
+> your modifications.

 ## Example

-Let's change product links color from black to blue and update color scheme for homepage and products page tabs.
+Let's change the product links color from black to blue and update the color scheme for the homepage and products page tabs.
 [Scroll down](#result) to see results.

- 1. Navigate to Argento theme css directory, you'd like to modify
+ 1. Navigate to the Argento theme css directory you would like to modify

     ```
     vendor/swissup/theme-frontend-argento-stripes/web/css/source